11 Things Every First-Timer Must Know Before Visiting Iran

 4. Lack of Basic Knowledge About the Persian Culture

 Like any other culture, some behaviors are acceptable in Iran, and some others are not.
-Some aspects of the Persian culture may sound strange, so like any other place in the world, it is better to respect these traditions.
-For example, if people offer you something, it is considered polite to refrain from taking it at first even if you want it.
+When you are visiting Iran as a first-time traveler, some aspects of the Persian culture may sound strange, so like any other place in the world, it is better to respect these traditions.
+For example, if people offer you something, it is considered polite to refrain from taking it at first-time if you want it.
 They will ask you again, and you can accept it this time.
 This process of asking and refusing to accept something is called Taarof.

-One of the other common mistakes that most of the tourists make is calling Iranian people Arabs which may be considered as ignorance.
-Iran is actually made up of diverse ethnicities and although there is a proud Arab ethnic group located in the south, the majority of people are Persians.
+One of the other common mistakes that a first-time traveler makes is calling Iranian people Arabs, which may be considered as ignorance.
+Iran is actually made up of diverse ethnicities, and although there is a proud Arab ethnic group located in the south, the majority of people are Persians.

 Another thing that may sound disrespectful is when travelers do not take their shoes off while entering sacred places such as mosques, shrines as well as Iranians’ houses.
-People respect these places very much, so try to follow the rules if you are going to visit them.
+People respect these places very much, so follow the rules when you are visiting Iran and going to see those places.

-One of the biggest questions that tourists always ask about Iran is how they should choose their outfit?
+One of the biggest questions that a first-time traveler always asks before visiting Iran is how to the most appropriate outfit?
 Iran has its own unique dress code because of being an Islamic country, so there are rules for people who are visiting Iran to follow if they want to look like locals.

 As an Islamic country, women must have Hijab and wear particular kinds of clothes in Iran, including pants, long blouses with long sleeves.
 Also, women must wear scarves to cover their hair.
 For men, the rules are not that strict, but wearing shorts in public places is forbidden for both men and women.